Thorbjørn Jagland: Political views

 Through his career in politics, Jagland was more to the left of his party.
-Jagland supported more of a traditional social democratic government, and was very skeptical of policies such as privatization of state-owned companies.
+He supported more of a traditional social-democratic government, and was skeptical of policies such as privatization of state-owned companies.
 Jagland is in favour of Norwegian membership of the European Union.
-In 1990, he published the book Min europeiske drøm (My European dream).
-He proposed the European Union be awarded the Nobel Peace Prize, and it was, by Jagland himself in 2012.
-Since 1999, he has stated that the left wing in Norway does not use Socialist International enough.
+In 1990, he published the book Min europeiske drøm (My European Dream).
+He proposed the European Union be awarded the Nobel Peace Prize, and it was by Jagland himself in 2012.
+Since 1999, he has stated that the left in Norway does not use the Socialist International enough.
 He has outspokenly opposed the perceived presence of Islamophobia in Western societies.
 He has also called fighting Islamic extremism an "unnecessary fight", "that would only lead to confrontation", and insisted that no Islamic extremism exists in Norway.

+Personal life

+Jagland married journalist Hanne Grotjord in 1976.
+The couple has two sons, Anders (born 1978) and Henrik (born 1986).